elmahio/documentation/docs/logging-heartbeats-from-powershell.md

+---
+title: Logging heartbeats from PowerShell
+description: Monitor successful executions of PowerShell scheduled tasks and services with elmah.io Heartbeats.
+Get a notification when a job stops running.
+---

 # Logging heartbeats from PowerShell

 The Heartbeats feature is a great way to verify that scripts run successfully too.
 A lot of people have PowerShell scripts running on a schedule to clean up folders on the file system, make batch changes in a database, and more.